jim-collier/x9git/project/backlog.md

 #### Done - Bugs

 #### Done - Features and enhancements

+- ✅ All potentially destructive or conflict-producing commands - or anything that will reveal a user identity on the remote - should:
+	- Show what's going to change (including a list of changed files, piped through an internal equivalent of `... | less -FX` if necessary)
+	- git status without line-breaks, and SSH connection info.
+And a prompt to continue.
+All with standard 1 blank line where appropriate.
+	- Every mutating command already previewed its plan and prompted; this added the identity and change detail. `status` shows the same block.
+	- SSH line resolves the remote URL through `ssh -G`, so a `~/.ssh/config` host alias shows the real host, user, and key it will use - the point being to catch acting as the wrong account before you push.
+Author line shows what git will actually stamp on the commit.
+	- Changes list one file per line (short form), truncated to the terminal width and capped at 25 with an "and N more" tail - the `less -FX` idea without depending on a pager.
+Incoming section lists what a pull would change, and the branch line carries ahead/behind.

 - ✅ Better command names; dev-aware merging; PR and release commands (both implementations).
 	- Renames: scompul->saveup, spush->sync, scommit->commit, spull->pull, mkbranch->newbr, chbranch->gobr, list->listbr, mtm->land.
 Old names still work as hidden aliases.